Sahillanjewar/Exploratory-Data-Analysis-EDA-projects/README.md

 # Exploratory Data Analysis (EDA) Projects

+Project Description

 A collection of real-world data analytics case studies demonstrating data cleaning, visualization, and insight generation using Python.
-These projects focus on extracting meaningful insights from raw datasets to support data-driven decision making across multiple industries.
+These projects focus on extracting meaningful insights from raw datasets to support data-driven decision making across multiple industries such as technology, hospitality, and healthcare.

 Project Overview

-This repository contains three end-to-end Exploratory Data Analysis (EDA) projects across different domains:
+This repository contains three end-to-end Exploratory Data Analysis (EDA) projects across different domains including Technology, Hospitality, and Healthcare.
+Each project demonstrates the practical workflow of transforming raw data into meaningful insights that can support business strategies and operational improvements.

-•	Technology

-•	Hospitality

-•	Healthcare

-Each project demonstrates:
+Key Components Covered:

-•	Data preprocessing and cleaning
+• Data preprocessing and cleaning to handle missing or inconsistent values

-•	Exploratory data analysis techniques
+• Exploratory data analysis to understand trends and patterns

-•	Visual analytics and trend discovery
+• Visual analytics to discover relationships within datasets

-•	Insight generation and business recommendations

-Projects

 1. App Insights Analysis (Google Play Store Dataset)

 In this project, the role of a data analyst in a mobile app company is simulated.
-The dataset contains app information such as category, ratings, reviews, installs, and size.

-The analysis aims to generate insights that can help:
+The dataset includes information such as app category, ratings, reviews, installs, and size.
+The goal of the analysis is to understand what factors contribute to the success of mobile applications on the Google Play Store.

-•	Improve app development strategies

-•	Enhance user experience

-•	Identify factors influencing app popularity

-•	Increase downloads and revenue

-Key Analysis Steps
+Key Analysis Steps:

-•	Data cleaning and preprocessing
+• Data cleaning and preprocessing to ensure dataset consistency

-•	Feature engineering
+• Feature engineering to derive useful analytical attributes

-•	Trend analysis of ratings and installs
+• Trend analysis of ratings, installs, and category performance

-•	Category-wise performance analysis

-•	Visual insights and recommendations for product teams
+The insights generated from this project can help product teams improve app development strategies, enhance user experience, and increase downloads and revenue.

-3. Hotel Operations Analysis (Hotel Booking Dataset)
+2. Hotel Operations Analysis (Hotel Booking Dataset)

-This project analyzes booking data for Elite Hotels International, a hospitality brand with multiple properties across regions.
-The objective is to understand customer booking behavior and operational patterns to improve hotel performance.
+This project analyzes booking data for Elite Hotels International, a hospitality brand operating multiple properties across different regions.
+The objective is to understand customer booking behavior and operational patterns in order to improve hotel performance and revenue.

-Goals

-•	Understand booking trends over time

-•	Analyze guest preferences and behavior

-•	Identify factors leading to booking cancellations

-•	Improve occupancy rates and revenue

-Key Workflows
+Key Workflows:

-•	Handling missing and inconsistent data
+• Handling missing, duplicate, and inconsistent booking data

-•	Seasonal booking trend analysis
+• Seasonal booking trend analysis to understand demand fluctuations

-•	Market segment performance evaluation
+• Market segment performance evaluation and cancellation rate analysis

-•	Cancellation rate analysis

-•	Operational insights and recommendations
+The analysis provides operational insights that help hotels optimize occupancy rates, reduce cancellations, and improve customer experience.

-5. Heart Health Analysis (Heart Disease Dataset)
+3. Heart Health Analysis (Heart Disease Dataset)

-Heart disease is one of the leading causes of death globally.
-This project analyzes a medical dataset containing patient health indicators to explore risk factors associated with heart disease.
+Heart disease remains one of the leading causes of death worldwide.
+This project analyzes a medical dataset containing patient health indicators to identify risk factors associated with heart disease and support preventive healthcare insights.

-Objectives

-•	Identify key health indicators correlated with heart disease

-•	Compare patterns between affected and non-affected patients

-•	Visualize data distributions and anomalies

-•	Generate insights for health monitoring and prevention

-Analysis Includes
+Analysis Includes:

-•	Statistical summaries
+• Statistical summaries of patient health indicators

-•	Correlation heatmaps
+• Correlation heatmaps to identify relationships between variables

-•	Risk factor exploration
+• Risk factor exploration and health outcome comparison

-•	Health outcome comparison charts
+The findings from this analysis can assist healthcare professionals in understanding patterns in patient data and identifying potential health risks earlier.

 Tech Stack

-The following tools and libraries were used in these projects:
+The following tools and libraries were used to perform data analysis and visualization in these projects:

-•	Python
+• Python for data analysis and scripting

-•	Pandas

-•	NumPy
+• Pandas and NumPy for data manipulation and numerical computing

-•	Matplotlib

-•	Seaborn
+• Matplotlib and Seaborn for data visualization

-•	Jupyter Notebook
+• Jupyter Notebook for interactive analysis and reporting

 Skills Demonstrated

+These projects demonstrate practical data analytics and data science skills required in real-world industry applications.

-•	Exploratory Data Analysis (EDA)
+• Exploratory Data Analysis (EDA) and data interpretation

-•	Data Cleaning & Preprocessing
+• Data Cleaning and Preprocessing techniques

-•	Data Visualization
+• Data Visualization and storytelling with data

-•	Statistical Analysis

-•	Insight Generation

-•	Business Problem Solving